 Earth is roughly shaped like a sphere with a diameter of about 12,730 km.

 The structure of the Earth consists of several layers formed over millions of years, distinguished by chemical or geological properties: crust, mantle, outer core, and inner core.

-In the center is an inner core with a radius of about 1,250 km, which is mainly made up of iron and nickel.
-Next comes the outer core (consisting mainly of iron) with a thickness of about 2200 km.
-Above it are 2,900 km of a viscous mantle consisting of silicates and oxides, and even higher - a rather thin solid.
-It is also composed of silicates and oxides, but it is enriched in elements that are not found in mantle rocks.
+In the center, there is an inner core with a radius of about 1,250 km, mainly made up of iron and nickel.
+Next comes the outer core - mostly iron - with a thickness of about 2200 km.
+Finally, above it, there are about 2,900 km of a viscous mantle composed of silicates and oxides, and even higher - a relatively thin solid.

-The interior of the Earth can be divided into layers based on its mechanical (particularly geological) or chemical properties.
+We can divide the interior of the Earth into layers based on its mechanical (mainly geological) or chemical properties.

-According to the mechanical properties, we can distinguish the following Eart's parts: lithosphere, asthenosphere, mesosphere, and the inner and outer nuclei are distinguished.
+According to the mechanical properties, we can distinguish the following Eart's parts: lithosphere, asthenosphere, mesosphere, and the inner and outer nuclei.

 According to its chemical properties, the Earth can be divided into Earth's crust, upper and lower mantle, and inner and outer core.